DKC-Bluegeneral/GitBluePublic/README.md

-Currently in school and am taking lots of notes certifications, and have plans for documenting home labs when I get time...
+Currently in school and am taking lots of notes for certifications, I also have plans for documenting home labs when I get time...

 - Here are the certifications I will be obtaining.